Moving to Norway From US - Relocation Services to Norway - Earthrelo

 Los Angeles, USA Bergen, Norway $2,139.29 33 Days

 However, if you wish to opt for flying your goods to Norway from US, you must know that it might cost you a bit more.
-Here is a table that states the cost of flying items from US to Norway.
+Here is a table that states the cost of flying items from US to Norway, keep in mind when you plan moving to Norway.

 Cost Of Flying Items To Norway From US